Login Sign Up EN / FR

 Rotary Cub Charleroi Val de Sambre

-On the initiative of the RAG, the club supports you and guides you in all the local actions you wish to carry out.
+At the RAG's initiative, the club supports and guides you in all the local projects you wish to carry out.

 Visit the Website : www.rcvds.be